saros-project/saros/docs/releases/saros-i_0.3.0.md

 ## Changes

-- Bumped minimal required IntelliJ version to `2019.2.3`.
+- Bumped minimal required version to `2019.2.3`.
+- Enable support for all [IDEs based on the IntelliJ platform](https://www.jetbrains.org/intellij/sdk/docs/intro/intellij_platform.html#ides-based-on-the-intellij-platform).
 - Adds support for caret/cursor annotations.
 - Adjusts the selection annotation logic to correctly display backwards selections.
 - Fixed [#223](https://github.com/saros-project/saros/pull/223) - Re-creating a file deleted during a session now no longer leads to a desynchronization.